JohnKendrick/PDielec/docs/_sources/software.rst.txt

 For example the optical permittivities are calculated and stored in this file.
 If the file is then used on another DFT calculation then the optical permittivity for the settings file will be used and not the one which should have been calculated.
 This is also true if masses have been defined in once calculation, they may not be appropriate for a different molecule.
 To use the script for other calculations but with the same scenarios the optical permittivities should be removed and any mass specifications removed.

-Parallelization and threads
+Parallelisation and threads
 ---------------------------

-To improve the performance of the program python parallelization has been used to parallelize over the frequencies, shapes and methods.
-By default this parallelization spawns additional Python executables, depending on the number of cores available.
+To improve the performance of the program python parallelisation has been used to parallelise over the frequencies, shapes and methods.
+By default this parallelisation spawns additional Python executables, depending on the number of cores available.

-In addition to this form of parallelization the NUMPY library can use multi-threaded BLAS.
-NUMPY can be compiled with several different BLAS libraries, including; MKL (from Intel), OPENBLAS and ATLAS, or indeed no optimized BLAS library is necessary.
+In addition to this form of parallelisation the NUMPY library can use multi-threaded BLAS.
+NUMPY can be compiled with several different BLAS libraries, including; MKL (from Intel), OPENBLAS and ATLAS, or indeed no optimised BLAS library is necessary.
 To explore the BLAS version compiled with your version of NUMPY please use the test_numpy_1, test_numpy_2 and test_numpy_3 scripts included in the Python/ subdirectory.
 If you are using MKL or OPENBLAS, the number of threads being used needs to be set with the MKL_NUM_THREADS or OPENBLAS _NUM_THREADS environment variable (sometimes OMP_NUM_THREADS is also used).
 Use the test routines to determine the optimum for your system.
 Experience indicates that no performance benefit is obtained with more than two threads.

 In the case of Phonopy the dynamical matrix is read from a yaml file.
 This has been found to be very slow unless the C parser is used.
 If the C parser is not available a warning is issued and the program reverts back to the Python parser.